CharlieKarafotias/astra/README.md

 # Build the project
 cargo build --release

-# Move the Astra binary to preferred location (e.g., /opt)
+# Move the Astra binary to preferred location (e.g., /opt, /usr/local/bin)
 # Note: You may need to run this command with sudo
-cp target/release/astra /opt
+sudo cp target/release/astra /usr/local/bin

 # Test astra (you may need to restart your terminal)
 astra -V